SE-DueTo/DueTo-Documentation/UC/UC-AddGroupMember.md

 # 1 Settle debt

 ## 1.1 Brief Description
-Every registered user can settle an already existing debt.
-In this process the user can choose the preferred date for the payment and the ways (total amount, percentage, installments) and methods of the payment.
-The steps that the user can take are summarized below.
+Any group member can add a new group member.
+To do this, he only needs the username of the new group member.
+The required steps are described in more detail below.

 # 2 Flow of Events
 ## 2.1 Basic Flow